-- Complete details of unserviceable stores have been maintained in the proper form and their disposal has been made after observing requisite formalities. - ii) The survey off reports may reviewed to examine the bonafide of the action, particularly in cases where the stores become unserviceable very often or at short intervals. - iii) The materials declared unserviceable / surplus due to obsolescence have not been purchase again. - iv) The sale proceeds of the disposal of unserviceable stores are accounted for properly in the records.

-(c) Loss of Stores

-Any loss of stores and equipment due to theft, accident or destruction by fire or otherwise is to be reported to the higher authorities/police.
+- (I) Complete details of unserviceable stores have been maintained in the proper form and their disposal has been made after observing requisite formalities; - (II) The survey reports may reviewed to examine the bonafide of the action, particularly in cases where the stores become unserviceable very often or at short intervals; - (III) The materials declared unserviceable / surplus due to obsolescence have not been purchased again; and - (IV) The sale proceeds of the disposal of unserviceable stores are accounted for properly in the records. - (c) Loss of Stores Any loss of stores and equipment due to theft, accident or destruction by fire or otherwise is to be reported to the higher authorities/police.